SlaterJamesSmith/epicodus-bootcamp/README.md

 Back-End

-- Matt Dowdney
+- Matthew Dowdney
 - Matt Miller (Team Lead)

 ## Description

-An application that allows users to create, read, update, and delete records in a personal collection database.
+An application that allows users to create, read, update, and delete music records in a personal collection database.

 ## Setup/Installation Requirements